Calabi--Yau complete intersections in exceptional Grassmannians: Rational homogeneous spaces of exceptional types

+Let $G$ be the complex simple Lie group of exceptional type.
+We call a rational homogeneous space $G/P$ an \emph{exceptional flag variety}, or an \emph{exceptional Grassmannian} if $P$ is maximal.

-Let $G$ be the simple Lie group of type $G_2$, which has three homogeneous spaces $G/P_1$, $G/P_2$ and $G/B$ associated with the crossed Dynkin diagrams \Fone, \Ftwo and \Fthree respectively.
+For type $G_2$, there are three homogeneous spaces $G/P_1$, $G/P_2$ and $G/B$ associated with the crossed Dynkin diagrams \dynkin[parabolic=1]G2, \dynkin[parabolic=2]G2 and \dynkin[mark=x]G2 respectively.
 The sets of weights of the irreducible representations $V^{P}_{(a,b)}$ with the highest weight $ (a,b) \coloneqq a \omega_1 + b \omega_2 $ are given by

-In particular, the dimensions and the determinants of these representatons are given as follows:
+In particular, the dimensions and the determinants of these representations are given as follows: